-Once you know what you’re doing and when you can take other steps to reduce your stress and workload.
-If you know that you’re on vacation the week of Christmas, you can make an effort to finish projects before you leave.
-That way, you can truly enjoy your time away from the office( and don't forget to set up your out of office emails)
+Once you know what you’re doing and when, you can take other steps to reduce your stress and workload.
+If you know that you’re on vacation during the week of Christmas, you can make an effort to finish projects before you leave.
+That way, you can truly enjoy your time away from the office.

 Prioritize And Know How Long Tasks Will Take

 Once you’ve decided what’s super important, try to get the big, critical tasks done first.
-That way, if you have to drop a task last minute, it’s likely to be less imperative.
+That way, if you have to drop a task at the last minute, it’s likely to be less imperative.